 If, like me, you find it impossible to resist the sweet smell of street waffles and inviting chocolate shop windows, you’ll be happy to burn some of it off with a visit to the Belfry.
 The 366-step climb is well worth the effort for the magnificent views of the city.

-The first part of your climb is relatively easy but it becomes increasingly steep and narrow as you near the top.
-On the way up, you’ll pass some interesting chambers, including the Treasury Room, where the town charters and money were once tightly locked and guarded.
+The first part of your climb is relatively easy.
+However, it becomes increasingly steep and narrow as you near the top.
+On the way up, you’ll pass some interesting chambers.
+Among our favorites: the Treasury Room, where the town charters and money were once tightly locked and guarded.
 The carillon with its 47 bells is operated by a full-time bell ringer who puts on regular carillon concerts. https://www.visitbruges.be/en/belfort-belfry

 Tip: They only allow a maximum of 70 people in the tower at a time so there is often a wait.
-Try to do this as your first activity of the day.
+For that reason, I advise you do this as your first activity of the day.

 Activity 2: Live the Life Medieval